Australian children's books

 Changes in technology and society brought changes to children's literature in the 1960s.
 Stories began to tackle serious and sometimes controversial issues.
 Teenage fiction gained popularity, and Australian writers including Eleanor Spence, Simon French, Victor Kelleher, Gillian Rubinstein and Frank Willmott wrote books for this age group.

-Muddleheaded wombat by Ruth Park, illustrated by Noela Young
+Muddleheaded Wombat by Ruth Park, illustrated by Noela Young

 Ruth Park was commissioned in 1942 to write a radio serial for the ABC Children's Session.
 This became the popular and long-running Muddleheaded Wombat serial, 1951–70.
 Park wrote an extensive series of Muddleheaded Wombat books as well as 23 other books for children.
 She became well known and loved as a novelist for adults after The Harp in the South won the Sydney Morning Herald literary prize in 1946.
 Her writing, whether for children or adults, is characteristically full of warmth and practical toughness.

-The Children's Book Council (first formed 1945–6 in New South Wales) and its awards encouraged serious interest in children's literature.
+The Children's Book Council of Australia (first formed 1945–6 in New South Wales) and its awards encouraged serious interest in children's literature.
 So did the appointment of children's editors in publishing houses, the development of children's libraries, greater education for librarians, conferences on children's literature, and the creation of specialist bookshops such as The Little Bookroom in Melbourne in 1960.
 All of these factors helped children's literature to become an exciting area with more and more books published.

 The rise of picture books